 The teeth implants we use are exclusively a titanium alloy.
 Titanium dental implants offer tremendous benefits, including:

 - OSSEOINTEGRATION – Titanium dental implants literally “fuse” with the jawbone tissues and become as strong or stronger than the natural tooth roots they are replacing.
 This is a unique property of titanium.

 - DURABILITY – Titanium dental implants are exceedingly resistant to wear and corrosion.
 They will stand up admirably to time and wear.

 - STRENGTH – Titanium is called “God’s metal” for a reason — it has the highest strength to weight ratio of ANY metal.
 Titanium dental implants and mini implants are therefore are exceptionally strong and light.

 The dental implant process is generally the same for bridges or dentures.
 However, more than one dental implant may be necessary for multiple missing teeth, and the process may take a little longer to fit the bridge or dentures.

 3. Healing time.
 It takes three to six months for the dental implant to completely fuse with the jawbone in a process called osseointegration.
-Like a natural tooth root, this bond with the bone will create the needed support for your artificial tooth to function normally.
-During this time the gums grow and shape around a temporary crown, bridge, or dentures.
+Like a natural tooth root, this bond with the bone will create the needed support for your new tooth to function normally.
+The result is an exceedingly strong and durable platform for your new dental crowns, dental bridges or dentures